Living well in surgical menopause

 Keeping your mind active by reading, playing music, doing puzzles, or learning something new.
 These activities all help maintain neural health.

-If your brain fog or memory issues persist even after starting HRT, ask your clinician about checking testosterone, thyroid, B12, and iron levels.
+If your brain fog or memory issues persist even after starting HRT, ask your clinician about checking your thyroid, B12, and iron levels.
 Sometimes it’s a combination of factors that mean we continue to feel this particular symptom of surgical menopause.

 Pelvic floor and urinary health